 For example, let’s say you have to hire three different people for the same position in the same year.
 Your total FUTA tax would theoretically be three times the amount of what you would have paid had your original employee stayed onboard.

 If your expected FUTA tax liability exceeds $500 for the year, you must pay FUTA taxes every quarter.
 If not, you have two options.
 You can either make quarterly payments or pay once per year when you file your IRS Form 940.
 SUTA deadlines, on the other hand, vary from state to state.
 So, contact your state unemployment agency to find out your state’s due dates.

 Though you can make payments on your own, it’s probably much easier to use HR or payroll software.
 These services can calculate and make your payments with little effort on your part.

 What is Disability Insurance?

-Like workers comp, disability insurance provides employees with portions of their income in the event that an illness or injury prevents them from working.
-The illness or injury, however, does have to be work-related in order to receive disability insurance.
-If an employee undergoes surgery, for example, he or she would receive disability insurance, or disability benefits, during recovery.
+Like workers comp, disability insurance provides employees with portions of their income if an illness or injury prevents them from working.
+The illness or injury, however, does have to be work-related to receive disability insurance.
+If an employee undergoes surgery, for example, he or she will receive disability insurance, or disability benefits, during recovery.